|Address/phone||630 E Rialto Ave |

 4. How do I put money on an inmate’s account?

-- Checks – You can send in a cashier’s check or money order made payable to the Central Detention Center.
-Include the name and booking number of the inmate on the memo line or within the mailing.
+- mail a cashier’s check or money order made payable to the Central Detention Center and including the name and booking number of the inmate on the memo line or within the mailing (use this address: Inmate full name, Booking Number, Central Detention Center, 630 East Rialto Avenue, San Bernardino, CA 92415)

 5. What are the visiting hours and policies?